AcePhoelo/UnihubCapstone/README.md

 	To check if Node.js and npm are installed correctly, run the following commands: node -v npm -v
-	You should see version numbers for both Node.js (v22.14.0) and npm (v10.9.2).
+	You should see version numbers for both Node.js and npm.
 4. Create a New React App
 	Run the following commands in the terminal: npx create-react-app my-app